smartguy205/william_frontend/README.md

 ![image](https://user-images.githubusercontent.com/50096917/209548870-011ec664-649e-4a45-9db1-276e45c1dc42.png)
 3. After clicking on reveal config vars button all the environment will appear.
 Here you can add, edit or delete environment variables.

+‘/’ => Personal detail page (1st page)

+“/startTest” => Instruction Page where start button is available for starting test (2nd page)

+“/test” => here main test starts (3rd page)

+“/testCompleted” => Last page where test is submitted successfully message and feedback is to be given

+“/adminLogin” => Admin Login page

+“/table” => It Displays all the users

+“/retestExhausted” => Limit for attempting test is over